 - Accounts will be locked out after 10 failed login attempts and will remain locked for up to 15 minutes

 System and session idle timeout feature will be set on all systems to time out after being idle for 15 minutes.
 If you have forgotten your password and you are a faculty member or student, you can use the "Forgot password" link available on the front page of the MyYCP portal.
 You will be required to enter your YCP username and ID number and already have registered a cell phone number and/or personal email address to receive your temporary password.
-If you are unable to receive the temporary password or you are an administrator or staff member, you will need to contact the Library and Technology Services (LTS) Help Desk and they will further assist you in resetting your password.
+If you are unable to receive the temporary password or you are an administrator or staff member, you will need to contact us and we will further assist you in resetting your password.

 General Password Construction Guidelines